Ikilzig/tic-tac-toe/README.md

 # TIC - TAC - TOE

+### **Attention: you will need a screen with a resolution of at least 980px wide to fully enjoy this game**

 ## Summary

-This is a take on the classic TIC-TAC-TOE that pays homage to one of the best video games EVER (at least of my childhood...), called Monkey Island.
+This is a take on the classic TIC-TAC-TOE that pays homage to one of the greatest video games, called Monkey Island.

 It was built as the 1st Project (3rd week) of the General Assembly Software Engineer Immersive, 12-week course, in May 2022.